 - Start-up barriers – the things that prevent knowledge-sharing initiatives from delivering a workable ecosystem and/or making an initial impact

-- Day-to-day operational barriers – the things that prevent people from actively using or sharing knowledge.
+- Day-to-day operational barriers – the things that prevent people from actively using or sharing knowledge and delivering knowledge management success.

-This article looks at both of these, offering help, plus the issues related to people, process, technology, and scale.
+This article looks at both of these barriers to knowledge management success, offering help, plus covering the knowledge management success issues related to people, process, technology, and scale.

-- Not having a shared understanding what knowledge management is and entails – as with many IT and organizational “disciplines,” it’s all-too-easy for different people to have different views as to what needs to be involved with knowledge sharing.
+- Not having a shared understanding of what knowledge management is and entails – as with many IT and organizational “disciplines,” it’s all too easy for different people to have different views on what needs to be involved with knowledge sharing.

 - Focusing on the ease of knowledge capture over the ease of knowledge use – but the bottom line is that an organization can have the best knowledge capture, organization, and management capabilities in the world, but it will amount to little if people can’t and/or don’t use (and reuse) the available knowledge.